 - BBQ sauce is not necessary but does add a nice layer of moisture to the outside.
 If you want a dry rub with sauce on the side, pull the pork off the smoker when they are crispy around 180-185°F, and allow them to rest.

-- Smoked country style ribs can be chopped up and piled on sandwiches.
-Much more bark than pulled pork, and less effort too.
+- Smoked ribs can be chopped up and piled on sandwiches.
+You’ll find they have much more bark than pulled pork, and it helps that they are less effort too.

 More Smoked Pork Recipes to Love